alexthomazo/bankit/README.md

 />
 ```

-4. Deploy the war as usual (put into webapps folder)
+Then you can deploy the war as usual (put into webapps folder) !